Are Citrus Oils Safe in Sunlight?

 Everything You Need to Know About Citrus Oils and Sun Exposure

-Citrus essential oils are loved for their fresh, uplifting aromas, but many people do not realize that some citrus oils can increase skin sensitivity to sunlight.
-In this guide, you’ll find the most common questions and clear answers about using citrus oils safely.
+Citrus essential oils are loved for their fresh, uplifting aromas, but many people do not realise that some citrus oils can increase skin sensitivity to sunlight.
+In this guide, you'll find the most common questions and clear answers about using citrus oils safely.
 Whether you are diffusing oils in a nursery, making a calming roll-on, or creating a relaxing home space, these tips can help you enjoy citrus oils with confidence.

 Are Citrus Essential Oils Safe to Use Before Going Out in the Sun?